-As University of Suffolk alumni you may be on the road to identifying and establishing an inspiring and rewarding career.
-We appreciate that whatever your current situation, sometimes finding that dream job can be quite a daunting prospect.
+As University of Suffolk Alumni, you may be on the road to identifying and establishing an inspiring and rewarding career.
+We appreciate that whatever your current situation, sometimes you might want additional support in deciding what to do next.

 The Careers and Employability Service offers graduates: